-GHG reduction targets for their combined Scope 1 and 2 greenhouse gas emissions and for their Scope 3 greenhouse gas emissions.
+One of the overarching goals of Executive Order 13514, Federal Leadership in Environmental, Energy, and Economic Performance, is for Federal agencies to establish agency-wide greenhouse gas (GHG) reduction targets for their combined Scope 1 and 2 GHG emissions and for their Scope 3 GHG emissions.
 Scope 1 emissions are direct GHG emissions from sources that are owned or controlled by a Federal agency.
 Scope 2 emissions are indirect GHG emissions resulting from the generation of electricity, heat, or steam purchased by a Federal Agency.
 Scope 3 emissions are GHG emissions from sources not owned or directly controlled by a Federal Agency, but related to agency activities such as vendor supply chains, delivery services, and employee travel and commuting.

-DOE has set the following GHG emission reduction goals for fiscal year (FY) 2020: reduce Scope 1 and 2 GHG emissions by 28 percent relative to their FY 2008 baseline and reduce Scope 3 GHG emissions by 13 percent relative to their FY 2008 baseline.
+DOE has set the following GHG emission reduction goals to be achieved by fiscal year (FY) 2020: reduce Scope 1 and 2 GHG emissions by 28 percent and reduce Scope 3 GHG emissions by 13 percent relative to their FY 2008 baselines.
 These goals are included in BNL's Site Sustainability Plan.

 Due to planned programmatic growth with the addition of the Laboratory's National Synchrotron Light Source-II and other programs, meeting the Scope 1 and 2 reduction goal will be especially difficult, and BNL's Site Sustainability Plan identifies a number of actions that have or will be taken to help the Laboratory move towards this goal.
-These include offsets from the Long Island Solar Farm on site, receiving hydropower from the New York Power Authority, and the proposed construction of a 5 megawatt combined heat and power plant.
+These include offsets from the Long Island Solar Farm, receiving hydropower from the New York Power Authority, and the proposed construction of a 5 megawatt combined heat and power plant.
 To meet the 2020 Scope 3 GHG emissions reduction goal, the Laboratory will focus its efforts on reducing employee airline travel and increasing employee ride-sharing.